When is Durga Puja?

 Known as Durgashtami, Mahashtami or Durga Ashtami, this is the eighth day of Durga Puja celebrations.
 Durgastami is one of the important days of Durga Puja and many people may fast on this day.
 The weapons of the gods used by Durga are worshipped today.

 Aalso known as Dashain or Tenth day of Navratri or Durgotsav, Vijaya Dashami commemorates the day that Durga appeared riding a lion to slay the Mahisasura.
 Statutes of Durga are paraded through the streets, then immersed in water.
-In 2016 Vijaya Dashami is celebrated on October 23rd in Assam, Kerala, Odisha, Sikkim.
-In Odisha, Sikkim, this day is celebrated as Durga Puja on October 12th.
+In 2017 Vijaya Dashami is celebrated on October 23rd in Assam, Kerala, Odisha, Sikkim.
+In Odisha, Sikkim, Tripura, West Bengal, this day is celebrated as Durga Puja on September 28th.